hmbaghdassarian/human_me/docs/install.md

 python3.9 -m venv <env_name>
 source <env_name>/bin/activate
 ```

+All remaining steps should be implemented with the virtual environment activated.
 Make sure this virtual environment has Python 3.8-3.9, setuptools >= 65.4, and pip >= 21.
 Once the environment is created, if setuptools and pip do not meet these version requirements, you can run the following command:

 ```console
 pip install --upgrade pip setuptools
 ```

+## Step 2: Install the human_me package

 human_me can be installed using pip and PyPi:
 ```console